Downtown Greenville — Greenville, South Carolina

-The city suffered financial setbacks when the boll weevil destroyed much of South Carolina’s cotton agriculture in the 1920s, stalling textile production.
+The city suffered financial setbacks when the boll weevil destroyed much of South Carolina’s cotton crop in the 1920s, stalling textile production.
 This crisis was compounded by the stock market crash of 1929 and subsequent Great Depression.
 However, Greenville bounced back with New Deal projects such as Greenville High School and Paris Mountain State Park.

 Following World War II, four major highways were developed, suburban areas were established, and students continued to flock to highly-regarded Furman University, which moved to its current location after beginning construction on the larger campus in 1953.

 In 1967 the Carolina Foothills Garden Club acquired 26 acres in the downtown area along the Reedy River and developed Falls Park.
-The park was revitalized in the 1990s by landscape architect Andrea Main, and the river and park – along with its nearby restaurants and shops – consistently draw people to Greenville’s downtown.
+The park was revitalized in the 1990s by landscape architect Andrea Main, and the river and park – along with nearby restaurants and shops – consistently draw visitors to Greenville’s downtown.

 Downtown Greenville Info